gomorpheus/morpheus-docs/getting_started/functionality/agent/agentInstallation.rst

 ............

 * Port 22 is open for Linux images, and SSH is enabled
 * Credentials have been entered on the image if using a custom or synced image.
-Credentials can be entered on images in the Provisioning > Virtual Images section
+Credentials can be entered on images in the |LibVir| section

 WinRM
 `````